 The effects a dog bite can have on your life can last forever.
 Often, this impact goes beyond the physical scars from a bite.
 In many cases, dog bite injuries can result in lasting pain and mental anguish.
 In the most severe cases, dog attacks are fatal.

-If a dog has attacked you in Cambridge, a seasoned attorney could help you recover compensation.
-The ordeal you faced could carry with it significant medical bills or other expenses.
-It is unreasonable for you to bear the brunt of these costs following a bite.
-A Cambridge dog bite lawyer could advise you on whether you have a viable claim for monetary damages against the dog’s owner.
+If a dog has attacked you in Cambridge, a seasoned Cambridge dog bit injury attorney could help you recover compensation.
+The ordeal you faced could carry with it significant medical bills or other expenses. it is unreasonable for you to bear the brunt of these costs following a bite. a Cambridge dog bite lawyer could advise you on whether you have a viable claim for monetary damages against the dog’s owner.

 There are two different approaches to owner liability following a dog bite: negligence rules and strict liability rules.
 States disagree on which approach to take, with some adopting a hybrid of both.
 While a plaintiff operating under a negligence standard may only recover compensation when they can show the dog owner should have known their animal was dangerous, the strict liability approach does not require prior notice.
 In Cambridge, the strict liability approach applies.